Mission Offering Support

 Opportunities to pray, give and go are numerous.
 Our churches are involved in many ways, near and far, including sending teams to at least five continents.
 Consultation, orientation and preparation assistance are available from experienced volunteers and missionaries to support churches in such work.

-Furthermore, our churches benefit from mission teams who come to Wyoming help congregations reach communities for Christ.
+Furthermore, our churches benefit from mission teams who come to Wyoming to help congregations reach communities for Christ.
 Each year, our office is contacted by a dozen or more churches from outside our state who feel led to help churches like yours with construction, repair, remodel, VBS, community outreach ministries and more.
-We work to match ministries, skills and calendar with the needs of Wyoming churches as they communicate those to us.
+We work to match ministries, skills, and calendar with the needs of Wyoming churches as they communicate those to us.
 Then, pastors are introduced to mission team leaders, so your church can pray through and plan a project or partnership with full autonomy.

-Mission Education is a vital to well-rounded discipleship and of the overall health of our churches.
+Mission Education is vital to well-rounded discipleship and of the overall health of our churches.
 Regardless of age, people benefit from learning about missions and missionaries.
 This can occur in weekly meetings as well as by hands-on participation in projects and ministries.

 Mission education materials are available for all ages through Woman’s Missionary Union and the North American Mission Board.
 RAs materials are now available through WMU.
 Free literature may be available for 6 months if you are beginning a new organization in your church or community.
 For more information, please contact us.

-Southern Baptist Disaster Relief offers help, hope and healing in time of disaster.
+Southern Baptist Disaster Relief offers help, hope and healing in times of disaster.
 SBDR is nationally and internationally acclaimed love in action.
 Mercy ministries are an imperative of the gospel.
 Wyoming Baptist Disaster Relief provides training in various aspects of relief ministry and coordinated deployment of trained workers in partnership with Colorado Baptist Disaster Relief.
 For more information on DR and training events, CLICK HERE.

 Hunger ministry can range from providing a food pantry ministry at your church to offering GED or job training classes that equip people to better their employment circumstances.
 Your church can participate in World Hunger Day and collect a special offering to be divided between the North American and International Mission Boards for hunger relief ministries throughout the United States and around the world.